json420/degu/doc/rgi.rst

        components to re-parse or otherwise transform any values in order to do something meaningful with these value (eg, a proxy generally needs to use the full request headers in its own HTTP client request)

+    4. Eliminate ambiguity about Transfer-Encoding vs Content-Length, in both the request body and the response body.

 Birds Eye View